revdotcom/speech-datasets/README.md

 Various speech datasets made available to the public.

+# Release Notes
+`202206`
+`earnings-21`: Updated the some reference transcripts with some errors identified as part of our routine testing.
+`earnings-22`: No changes since release of `202204`

 # Table of Contents
 * [Datasets](#datasets)
 * [How to Check Out Only a Single Dataset](#how-to-check-out-only-a-single-dataset)